 Future.
 Innovation.
 Technology.
 Creativity

 I was asked by Big Spaceship to create artwork for FITC Tokyo 2009.
 I was so excited to take on this project.
-I have always been fascinated with the Harajuku culture.
-So, I decided to illustrate a woman sitting a japanese garden of draped in lace and dangling pearls.
+I decided to illustrate a woman sitting a Japanese garden of draped in lace and dangling pearls.
 This art piece was used for signage, brochures, conference badges, online promotions, etc.

 Alienware wanted to create a promotional site for the arrival of their M17x laptop.
 We created a 3D animated celestial experience.
 Alienware’s all knowing technology detects your location using your IP address, visually connecting your whereabouts on the planet earth to simulate your abduction aboard the spacecraft.
 Once aboard the ship, you can explore tech specs, design and special features of the most powerful 17″ laptop in the universe.